-1. Strategically locate cameras to obtain a complete view of the freeway (keeping all ramps in mind) and to view the arterial traffic.

-- 2. Camera location should provide the ability to view any nearby DMS for message verification. - 3.
-A camera's location should provide the ability to view crossing features (i.e., streets, rail, waterways), as feasible. - 4.
-Preference should be given to locating camera structures outside the clear zone whenever possible to alleviate the need for guardrail or other protective barriers. - 5.
-Device placement that accommodates access for service and maintenance.
-For instance, the use of lowering devices to allow cameras to be lowered from the pole top to ground level for servicing with little to no disruption of traffic.
+- 1. A camera should be strategically located to obtain a complete view of the freeway (keeping all ramps in mind) and to view the arterial traffic. - 2.
+Camera location should provide the ability to view any nearby DMS for message verification. - 3.
+A camera's location should provide the ability to view crossing features (i.e., streets, rail, bridges), as feasible. - 4.
+Camera structures must be placed in accordance with Section 2.11. - 5.
+Device placement should be such that it accommodates access for service and maintenance with minimal to no impact on traffic.
+For instance, the use of lowering devices to allow cameras to be lowered from the pole top to ground level for servicing with little or no disruption of traffic.